performikon/startkit0/memory-bank/productContext.md

 # Product Context

+## Purpose

-This file provides a high-level overview of the project and the expected product that will be created.
+This file provides a high-level overview of the project's vision, goals, and features.
+It should be updated when significant changes occur to the product direction or scope.

-This file is intended to be updated as the project evolves, and should be used to inform all other modes of the project's goals and context.
+## Update Format

+Updates should be timestamped and appended as footnotes:
+`[YYYY-MM-DD HH:MM:SS] - [Summary of Change]`

 ## Project Goal